200 Facts About Nepal and Nepali | Nepalese

 Nepal is home to one of only a handful couple of spots on earth where you can see both the Bengal tiger and the one-horned rhinoceros.

 The Nepali banner is the main country with a non-quadrilateral flag.
-The two triangles symbolize the Himalaya Mountains and speak to the two noteworthy religions, Hinduism and Buddhism.
+The two triangles symbolize the Himalayan Mountains and speak to the two noteworthy religions, Hinduism and Buddhism.

 The killer made due for a couple of days, amid which time he was proclaimed lord!
-Numerous Nepalis don’t trust the child could have submitted such a barbarity, in spite of surviving onlooker accounts.
+Numerous Nepalis don’t trust the child could have submitted such a barbarity, despite surviving onlooker accounts.

 Spitting appears to have moved toward becoming something of a national past-time.